Tesco Apologizes After Kicking Out Customer For Being Too Overweight

 He said that since he had not done anything wrong, he was confused about why he was being asked to leave, saying, “It’s not as if I went in and jumped all over the food.
 I wanted an ice cream and was going right back out.”
 He also said that he had to act in self-defense and “gently” push the guard because he was standing so close to him that he was spitting on Brackley’s face when he shouted at him.
 Brackley said that he believes he was asked to leave because of his weight because he saw another male customer in the store who was not wearing a shirt and was not asked to leave.
 He described that customer as fit and muscular.

 Although Tesco has apologized, Brackley wants more.
-He wants the security to go through some training so he is more sensitive to overweight people and another person doesn’t have the same experience.
+He wants the security to go through some training so he becomes more sensitive to overweight people and another person doesn’t have the same experience.
 He said, “People shouldn’t be treated differently over their weight.”

 Tesco has indicated that is not likely to happen saying, “We have fully investigated this incident with the guard’s employer TSS and have concluded that no further steps need to be taken.”